jdbbackup/jdbbackup-core/README.md

 | dest | gcs | [com.fathzer::jdbbackup-gcs](https://github.com/jdbbackup/jdbbackup-gcs) | Sends backup to a Google Cloud Storage bucket |

 **SourceManager**s and **DestinationManager**s are loaded through the [Java service loader](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html) standard mechanism.
-So, it's quite easy to implement your own and use it with this library.
-Official managers can be found in [jdbbackup repositories](https://github.com/jdbbackup), and can be used as example.
+So, it's quite easy to implement your own and use it with this library (Official managers can be used as example).

 A class that can be used as command line programs is also available at [https://github.com/jdbbackup/jdbbackup-cli](https://github.com/jdbbackup/jdbbackup-cli).
 A class that schedules backups is available at [https://github.com/jdbbackup/jdbbackup-cli](https://github.com/jdbbackup/jdbbackup-docker).
 This project also contains a ready to work Docker image able to schedule backups.